Understanding Credit Card Interest Rates & APR

 Why Does Credit Card APR Matter?

-The best way to explain why credit card APR matters to balance carriers is to provide you with an example.
-There are many calculators you can use to see how much credit card interest is costing you, and how much you could save by paying down your balances.
+The best way to explain why credit card APR matters to balance carriers is with the example below.
+There are many calculators you can use to see how much credit card interest rates is costing you, and how much you could save by paying down your balances.

 Example 1: Let’s say you keep a balance of $5,000 on your high-rate retail or bank credit card, and your APR is 25%.
 Using those figures…